ouster-lidar/ouster-sdk/ouster_client/README.md

 ## Building the Sample Client
 * The sample client requires a compiler supporting C++11 or newer and CMake
-* Build with `cd /path/to/ouster_example/ouster_client && mkdir build && cd
+* Build with `cd /path/to/ouster_example && mkdir build && cd build && cmake
-  build && cmake .. && make` where `/path/to/ouster_example` is where you've
+  -DBUILD_VIZ=OFF .. && make` where `/path/to/ouster_example` is where you've
   cloned the repository

 ## Running the Sample Client